mmorales45/mmorales45.github.io/_posts/2018-07-24-DeliveryHelper.markdown

 ### Systems
 The project is composed of three main subsystems: manipulation, navigation, and perception.
 The main goal relied on these systems being able to communicate with one another and my approach for having theses systems interact with each other is through the use of topics provided by ROS.
 The systems can either subscribe or publish to the main topic that will take care of the interactions.

+A clip of the Ridgeback following me continuously.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/YpbKCqEOXKY">
 </iframe>